TimeMachine1994/TributetreamWebV1/TributestreamDev-Version03/tributestream-app-status.md

 - `TributeApiClient`: Core API client for interacting with the WordPress backend
 - `events-api.ts`: API client for event-related endpoints
 - Various endpoint-specific API modules
+- Complete SvelteKit server endpoints at `src/routes/api` that proxy to WordPress

 #### Persistence Layer
 - `tribute-persistence.ts`: Manages tribute data with caching and reactive stores